controlemix/multikart-api/README.md

 - Nest
 - Rest API

-# Installation

-`npm install`
+## Node Engine
+- Version >= 18

-# Running
+## Before Running

-This example requires docker or a local MySQL installation.
-If using a local MySQL database, see `app.module.ts` for credentials, and make sure there are matching credentials in the database and the source code.
+This example requires MySQL Database running.
+If using a local or docker MySQL database, see `database.providers.ts` for credentials, and make sure there are matching credentials in the database and the source code.

-# Docker
+## Docker

-There is a `docker-compose.yml` file for starting Docker.
+There is a `docker-compose.yml` file for services Docker.

 `docker-compose up`

-After running the sample, you can stop the Docker container with
+After running, you can stop the Docker container with

 `docker-compose down`

+## Installation

+`npm install`

-# Run the sample
+## Run the API project

-Then, run Nest as usual:
+Then, run Nest as usual for local and watch:

-`npm run start`
+`npm run start:dev`

-## License
+### License

 Copyright 2022-2023 © The ControleMix Authors.
 All rights reserved.
 The Linux Foundation has registered trademarks and uses trademarks.
 For a list of trademarks of The Linux Foundation, please see our Trademark Usage page: https://www.linuxfoundation.org/trademark-usage